SchulzLab/STITCHIT/README.md

 ## How to run the linear regression for REM filtering?

-A R script is provided to run a linear model to filter REMs generated with either the MDL formulation of STITCHIT, UnifiedPeaks or GeneHancer.
+An R script is provided to run a linear model to filter REMs generated with either the MDL formulation of STITCHIT, UnifiedPeaks or GeneHancer mode.
 The most basic command to execute the script *Two_level_learning.R* is

     Rscript Two_level_learning.R --dataDir <Data directory of regulatory elements> --outDir <Output directory that will be generated> --reponse <Name of the response variable> --cores <#CPUs>

 The script will learn a separate model for each gene for that segments are provided in the directory specified by *dataDir*.
 In the folder specified by *outDir* filtered segments will be stored.
 Similarly a performance overview file will be generated.

 Futher parameters are:

         -outDir Output directory (will be created if it does not exist) -dataDir Directory containing the data
         -response Name of the response variable